natelandau/natelandau.com/content/posts/2022-10-29-plausible-analytics.md

 The last step was to edit my Jekyll blog templates to remove Google analytics and replace it with Plausible.
 [Here's the commit](https://github.com/natelandau/natelandau.com/commit/d5072460a1cb57dd4c70d371e0e2b4741fe4e733) showing the changes.

 Now, Google is no longer spying on visitors to this site.
-I've made the full dashboard available publicly.
-You can [view it here](https://stats.natenate.org/natelandau.com/).

 There are a few remaining steps that I plan on tackling next.